Satyendra13/infyways-assignment/README.md

 # step3

-After installing al the packages run the project
+After installing all the packages run the project
  1. node index.js
 - then open browser and search
  2. localhost:3000

 # step 4

-Final step is just search for any instagram username in the input field and click on the submit button
+Final step is to just search for any instagram username in the input field and click on the submit button